wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/operator/migration.md

 See [wavefront-collector-existing-configmap.yaml](../../deploy/scenarios/wavefront-collector-existing-configmap.yaml) for an example.

 Other supported Custom Resource configurations:
+* `dataCollection.metrics.filters`: Used to set filtering to be applied to all the metrics collected by the Kubernetes Metrics Collector.
+See [wavefront-collector-filtering.yaml](../../deploy/scenarios/wavefront-collector-filtering.yaml) for an example.
+* `dataCollection.metrics.tolerations`: Used to set pod tolerations to be applied to all data collection for Kubernetes Metrics Collector.
+See [wavefront-daemonset-pod-tolerations.yaml](../../deploy/scenarios/wavefront-daemonset-pod-tolerations.yaml) for an example.
-* `dataCollection.metrics.nodeCollector.resources`: Used to set container resource request or limits for Wavefront node collector.
+* `dataCollection.metrics.nodeCollector.resources`: Used to set container resource request or limits for Kubernetes Metrics Collector (Node).
+See [wavefront-pod-resources.yaml](../../deploy/scenarios/wavefront-pod-resources.yaml) for an example.
-* `dataCollection.metrics.clusterCollector.resources`: Used to set container resource request or limits for Wavefront cluster collector.
+* `dataCollection.metrics.clusterCollector.resources`: Used to set container resource request or limits for Kubernetes Metrics Collector (Cluster).
 See [wavefront-pod-resources.yaml](../../deploy/scenarios/wavefront-pod-resources.yaml) for an example.

 ### Future Support